Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-keys/migration_guide.md

 ## Important changes
 ### Separate packages and clients
-In the interest of simplifying the API for working with Key Vault keys, secrets and certificates, the `azure-keyvault` was split into separate packages:
+In the interest of simplifying the API for working with Key Vault certificates, keys and secrets, the `azure-keyvault` was split into separate packages:

 - [`azure-security-keyvault-certificates`](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/keyvault/azure-security-keyvault-certificates/README.md) contains `CertificateClient` for working with Key Vault certificates.
 - `azure-security-keyvault-keys` contains `KeyClient` for working with Key Vault keys and `CryptographyClient` for performing cryptographic operations.